gramener/gramex/gramex/apps/guide/config/README.md

 - `$YAMLPATH`: absolute directory of the current YAML file, e.g. `D:/app/config/`
 - `$YAMLURL`: is the relative URL path to the directory of the current YAML file (without leading / trailing slashes) from the current working directory. e.g. `base/dir/gramex.yaml` has a `$YAMLURL` of `base/dir`, and `gramex.yaml` has a `$YAMLURL` of `.`.
 - `$GRAMEXPATH`: absolute path to the Gramex directory
+- `$GRAMEXHOST`: hostname of the system where Gramex is running
 - `$GRAMEXDATA` is the directory where local Gramex data is stored.
 This is at:
     - `%LOCALAPPDATA%\Gramex Data\` on Windows
     - `~/.config/gramexdata/` on Linux